Florian-Wilhelm/Raspberry-Pi/Project10/README.md

 ### Push button, Micro SD-Card and OLED SSD1306

 Demonstration and testing via thonny.
-GPS Data is stored on the SD-Card, and available as text output in thonny.
+GPS Data is stored permanently on the SD-Card, and available as text output in thonny.

 Schematic Micro SD-Card board: